yutotakano/discord-haskell-monad/README.md

 # discord-haskell-monad

-This is a small extraneous library around discord-haskell that provides an abstraction layer for the REST calls to Discord.
+This is a small extra library around discord-haskell that provides an abstraction layer for the REST calls to Discord.
 It does this by defining a `MonadDiscord` monad, and making `DiscordHandler` an instance of this.